waylow/add_camera_rigs/README.md

 [1.4]
--reoriented the Root control to match the world orientation.  (nicer to animate) -edited the WDGT_camera_root code to reflect this change too
+-reoriented the Root control to match the world orientation.  (nicer to animate) -edited the WDGT_camera_root code to reflect this change too -added the GPL code block
+-formatted some code neater (a few clean ups)

 ==========
 ==TO DO:==